adamedx/scriptclass/docs/Overview.md

     GetCustomShellPrompt $shellInfo "%" "-> "
 }
 ```
-With the addition of `class`, PowerShell scripts may not include *both* of these styles of code.
+With discipline, a developer could adhere to this or similar conventions to develop the kinds of complex applications found in comparable dynamic languages such as Ruby and Python.
+Other PowerShell developers might initially find this approach to require more "work" and ceremony in packing state, but the syntax would still be PowerShell and that developer could understand the code's behavior even if she was unfamiliar with the convention.

+## Prior art and PowerShell 5.0 classes
+Now imagine the developer encounters PowerShell 5.0 and its addition of `class`.
+She can indeeed convert her code from the convention-based approaach above to use the official `class` capability, but because `class` doesn't directly enable the exposure of commands, some of her code will undoubtedly adhere to a "normal" PowerShell functional style.
+This means that scripts may now include *both* of these styles of code -- her original custom convention, and the "official" class implementation.
 This has drawbacks:

 * Most scripts will be forced to "mix" both styles, which results in some confusion when reading the scripts ("why is this function being called with parentheses and this one not -- ah, it's a class method, not a function")
 * The mixing can cause errors during development such as accidentally using parentheses with PowerShell functions after defining several class methods.
 This results in errors known quite well to PowerShell users where your function behaves strangely, you debug it to realize it's getting passed an array even though you are passing a different type, and after looking at the call site for a long time and debugging other parts of the code to determine what parameters you are actually passing, you realize you need to remove the parentheses and commas and pass parameters the way PowerShell expects.
 * When you use class methods, you forego useful and productive PowerShell capabilities like passing parameters by name or through the pipeline

 In short, any PowerShell code that incorporates classes as presented by the language reference will be a mash of programming paradigms.
 The question arises: what would PowerShell's `class` feature look like if it were compatible with the existing PowerShell function call model?
 Is there a way to make classes, or something like them, support a more `function`-like model?
+Can we do better than a convention-based approach like the one described earlier?

 ### Further limitations with `class` in PowerShell